khakhalin/notes/05_Ensembles.md

 Often, each impovement f_k() also isn't applied in full, but is multiplied by a coefficient η < 1 (typically 0.5 to 1.0), called the **learning rate**.
 This smoothens the descent.

-The first (or rather, 0th) optimization step is to calculate the mean of all data (for L2 loss), or its median (for L1).
+The first (or rather 0th) optimization step is to calculate the mean of all data (for L2 loss), or its median (for L1).

 As GB is a greedy algorithm, it is prone to overfitting, and so requires **hyperparameter tuning** of the maximal number of stages M, and learning rate η.
 GB can also be **regularized**: for example, stochastic GB only considers a part of the data for each decision tree (kinda like in bagging).
 It is also possible to use GB with custom loss functions: for example, one can put more weight in false-positives compared to false-negatives, or ther other way around.